 Adjusting some of the parameters listed in this section can result in a higher amount of RAM being used by various components.
-It is important that the amount of hardware RAM is adequate after any significant change.
+It is important that the amount of hardware RAM is adequate after

 To determine how RAM is being used, you will need to check each process that consumes it.